logo

 However, organizations like the UK's Royal Society for the Prevention of Cruelty to Animals have voiced reservations about the ethical implications of animal cloning.
 They cite the potential for pain, distress, and high mortality rates associated with cloning procedures.

 Nevertheless, Miguel Esteban underscored the potential benefits of cloning for genetic research.
-He noted that the successful cloning of various non-human primate species serves as a proof of concept, offering prospects for enhancing efficiency in cloning techniques.
+He noted that the successful cloning of various nonhuman primate species serves as proof of concept, offering prospects for enhancing efficiency in cloning techniques.

-Cloned monkeys present opportunities for advanced genetic manipulations and disease modeling that is not feasible with wild-type monkeys, which could have significant implications for scientific research and species conservation efforts.
+Cloned monkeys present opportunities for advanced genetic manipulations and disease modeling that are not feasible with wild-type monkeys, which could have significant implications for scientific research and species conservation efforts.

 Lluís Montoliu, a research scientist at Spain's National Center for Biotechnology (CNB-CSIC), provided insights into the cloning of both monkey species.